 • Not have had a Notary commission revoked, suspended, restricted or denied, or been found to have engaged in official misconduct, misfeasance or malfeasance in Mississippi or any other state

-You'll need a Notary seal and journal for every notarization you perform.
+Your official commission certificate will be emailed to you, at which point you may order your Notary seal and journal.
 The seal must be an inked stamp that is capable of being copied together with the record to which it is affixed or attached.
 The seal must contain the following information:

 • Your name